 Content of the Exams

 Individual schools vary in what is required for entrance.
-Usually, it is a combination of English, maths, verbal and non-verbal reasoning tests, but candidates will not necessarily have to complete all of these.
+Often it is a combination of English, maths, verbal reasoning and non-verbal reasoning tests, but candidates will not necessarily have to complete all of these.

 It is important to check for all tests whether students will be given multiple choice or ‘standard’ papers: multiple choice uses a separate answer sheet whereas ‘standard’ requires candidates to write on the exam paper directly.
 Some schools use computerised tests.